kaleidoscope 1.4.0

 281

-void interpolate(TransformationInfo *dataOut, TransformationInfo *dataIn, int width, int height)
+void interpolate(TransformationInfo *dataOut, const TransformationInfo *dataIn, int width, int height)

 A simple interpolation function.
 Internal use only.

-void rotatePoints(TransformationInfo *outData, TransformationInfo *orgData, int width, int height, double angle)
+void rotatePoints(TransformationInfo *outData, const TransformationInfo *orgData, int width, int height, double angle)

 Rotates the coordinates of sliced triangle.
 Internal use only.